music-encoding/music-encoding.github.io/community/mei-board/protocols/2020-01-15_Virtual-Board-Meeting.md

 # MEI or Board resources and channels

-In addition to the MEI Twitter and Slack channels the MEI Board maintains a remine project management and wiki.
+In addition to the MEI Twitter and Slack channels the MEI Board maintains a redmine project management and wiki.
 Benjamin will create accounts for all Board members.